South Carolina Early Care and Education Career Ladder

 What are the levels of the Career Ladder?

 The Career Ladder is specific to the field of ECE and consists of 10 levels representing various combinations of formal education.
-The entry levels of the ladder are somewhat informal and become increasingly more formal with a greater emphasis on formal education in ECE as a person advances along the continuum.

 Why is the Career Ladder important to ECE?